You are here

 NIH grants support a wide array of biomedical and behavioral research projects, from fundamental science through clinical research and product commercialization.
 Grants also support research training and career development, ensuring the future of U.S. competitiveness and innovation through strengthening the biomedical research workforce.

 More on the grants process.

-NIH RePORTER is an electronic tool that allows users to search a database of NIH-funded research projects and award data.
-Users can search project titles and descriptions (abstracts), view award amounts, and search by many other criteria, including: research organization, lead principal investigator (PI), city, state, congressional district.
-Information on outcomes from grant awards (e.g., research publications) is also available.
+NIH RePORTER is a web-based tool that allows users to search a database of NIH-funded research projects and award data.
+Users can search project titles and descriptions (abstracts), view award amounts, and search by many other criteria, including; research organization, lead principal investigator (PI), city, state, and congressional district.
+Information on outcomes from grant awards (e.g., research publications and patents) is also available.
 Other tools include maps and other data visualizations.
-NIH provides a number of public tools to help the public find information about grant funding through our RePORT website.
-In addition to providing access to a variety of Institute and topic-specific strategic plans, as well as detailed data and reports on NIH grant funding, the RePORT.site includes the following tools and information:
+NIH provides a number of tools to help the public find information about grant funding through our RePORT website.
+In addition to providing access to a variety of Institute and topic-specific strategic plans, as well as detailed data and reports on NIH grant funding, RePORT includes the following tools and information:

 This page last reviewed on April 25, 2023